Abrams Press | 2019

 I was looking for actual science-based non-fiction that would enlighten me on the “evil” aspects of humanity, and on why people do the fucked up things we do.
 Instead, this is a lot of personal speculation by the author meant to support her opinion that nothing is really evil, we’re just misunderstanding the human condition.

 Whatever.
 Maybe that’s true.
-Everything is subjective and there are no firm, black and white rules that tell us how this shit is supposed to work, so we make them up as we go along with the basic understanding that we should do our best to not hurt anyone.
-We learn, we grow, we allow marriage rights, abortion rights…we continue to evolve as we learn what is doing the most harm or the most good.
+Everything is subjective and there are no firm, black and white rules that tell us how this shit is supposed to work, so we make it up as we go along with the basic understanding that we should do our best to not hurt anyone.
+We learn, we grow, we allow marriage rights, abortion rights…we continue to evolve as we learn what is doing the most harm and the least.

 We arrive at the conclusion that murder is wrong, hurting animals is wrong, exterminating an entire group of people because you don’t like their religion is wrong, and so is sexually abusing children.